Birth control pill FAQ: Benefits, risks and choices

 If you use the birth control pill — that is, an oral contraceptive — you're probably happy with its convenience and reliability.
 Still, you may have many questions about the potential effects of the birth control pill on your overall health.

-The first extended-cycle pill regimens introduced provide active hormone pills every day for three months, then one week of placebo pills (Seasonale) or low-dose estrogen pills (Seasonique, LoSeasonique).
-You'll experience menstrual bleeding during that week.
-A newer extended-cycle regimen is designed to be taken continuously for one year (Lybrel).
-It's meant to suppress all menstrual bleeding.
+Today women have many more options — from regimens with 24 days of active pills and four days of placebo pills to regimens that are all active pills.
+The first extended-cycle pill regimens introduced provide active hormone pills every day for three months, then one week of placebo pills or low-dose estrogen pills.
+Newer extended-cycle regimens are designed to be taken continuously for one year and suppress all menstrual bleeding.

-Some evidence suggests an advantage to this type of regimen.
-By continuously taking the pill, you prevent hormonal fluctuations that are responsible for bleeding, cramping, headaches and other discomforts associated with getting your period.
-Unscheduled bleeding and spotting often occur during the first few months.
-It typically goes away with continued use, but some women do continue to have unscheduled bleeding with continuous use of pills.
+However, unscheduled bleeding and spotting often occur during the first few months on this type of regimen.
+It typically goes away with continued use, but some women continue to have unscheduled bleeding with continuous use of pills.

-Can you use ordinary birth control pills continuously to prevent having a period?
+Do you need special pills or can you use ordinary birth control pills to prevent having a period?

 If you plan to have a baby, how soon after stopping the birth control pill can you conceive?